Skip to main content

 ToolWhat It Does

-Keys stay in the OWS vault.
-The MCP server never sees private key material.
-Policy gates are evaluated before any key is touched.
-Signing is idempotent — signing the same payload produces the same signature.
+Policy gates are evaluated before any signature is produced.
+Signing is idempotent - signing the same payload produces the same signature.

 Submit the signed transaction to the blockchain.
 Once confirmed it cannot be undone.